noahnefsky/soma-technical-assessment/README.md

 When showing the task list is shown, it must display the due date, and if the date is past the current time, the due date should be in red.

+--> I changed the Prisma schema to include due date then ran a migration script to add a column dueDate --> Updated the api to accept and store due date and return it --> Made some frontend changes to nicely support this.

 ### Part 2: Image Generation

 When a todo is created, search for and display a relevant image to visualize the task to be done.